MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-subscription-settings.md

 ### Choose your subscription state

 Up until recently, in cases of [mixed licenses](defender-endpoint-plan-1-2.md#mixed-licensing-scenarios), the highest functional Microsoft endpoint security subscription would set the experience for your tenant.
 Starting a trial or purchasing licenses for a higher subscription would change the tenant experience to the higher level experience.
-However, you now have several options available.
+However, if you have Defender for Endpoint Plan 1 and Plan 2 in your tenant, you now have several options available to manage your subscription settings across devices.
 You can:

 - (Recommended) Set your tenant to mixed mode, and use device tags to specify which devices will receive features and capabilities from each plan.
 - Choose to use the features and capabilities from one plan across all users and devices.